 The iron society brand consists of handcrafted pomades, done by barber Chris DeSanty from Oregon.
 It was a hyped one in the past and nowadays still a valuable pomade in my opinion.

 Chris offers a medium and a firm oil based.
 There’s also a firm gel-type water based.
 He also brewed the VNM medium oil based (same formula as the medium with another scent).
 Last addition to the line was a clay.

 More info – http://theironsociety.com/collections/all

 Bonus: The iron society – https://www.youtube.com/watch?v=wkS4dGT-SKU

-Endured well despite being in rainy, very windy weather, temperatures around the 50s, a few walks, no strenuous physical chores.
+Endured well despite being in rainy, very windy weather, temperatures around 50° F (10° C), a few walks, no strenuous physical chores.
 I noticed minor sagging, a few strays, no splits after walking through a storm with loads of rain!
-TIS pomade does a great job for sure!
+TIS pomade does a great job for sure.

 - The mail room barber, classic pomade.

 Interested in oil based pomades only?
 You can join our ‘Oil Based Pomade Enthusiasts’ Facebook group – https://www.facebook.com/groups/OilBasedPomadeEnthusiasts/